peakium/peakium-api/sections/invoice.md

 Attempt payment of an invoice
 -----------------------------
 It is possible with certain invoices to attempt a payment at the present time.
 You can request an invoice to be paid through the API.
+Payments are only possible for API type gateways, and not external type gateways.

 ### Example request